5 Things to Do When You Can't Pay Your Bills

 Also, you should also stop spending money on things that are not necessities.
 This includes new clothes, eating out, or vacations.

 Second, you need to find an additional source of income or a new job.
 This may mean that you take on an additional part-time job.
-You may be able to pick up extra hours at work.
-You may decide to sell some things to help pay off some debt.
+You may be able to pick up extra hours at work or can sell some things to help pay off some debt.

 For example, if you need the extra money to cover debt from a medical emergency, you can take on a second job or side gig to pay on that debt until it's paid off.